 If you have met the recommendation, the keyword is colored blue.

-As you write or use this research, a uniqueness score is calculated so that you don’t accidentally publish an article with duplicate content.
+As you write and use research, the uniqueness score will help you avoid accidentally publishing an article with duplicate content.

-Use the “article rewriter” tool if you need help making content unique.
+Use the “article rewriter” tool if you need help re-writing the content.

 The competitiveness score, compares your article against the top 10 sites.

-Specifically, it tells you what keywords your competitors are using but that you have missed out on.
+It lists all the keywords your competitors are using but that you have not used.

-To beat a competitor you need to use at least 5 out of the 10 keywords listed in the competitor detail panel on the right hand side.
+To beat a competitor you need to use at least 5 out of the top 10 keywords a competitor has used.

 How easy it is to read your article is calculated using the Flesch score.